 Feeling socially safe is a relevant condition in flourishing in your study.
-You may feel affected in your social safety due to a disrespectful approach or an unacceptable behaviour.
-For instance, bullying, being left out, (sexual) harassment or violence, aggression, discrimination in whatever form.
+You may feel affected in your social safety due to a disrespectful approach or unacceptable behaviour.
+For instance, bullying, being left out, (sexual) harassment or violence, aggression, and discrimination in whatever form.
 Here, we provide the view of the EEMCS Faculty on social safety, an overview of relevant regulations that contain definitions of unacceptable behaviour, and UT webpages and contacts that are of use to you in case your sense of security is reduced.

 The view of the faculty board on social safety is shared in the section below.

 You have come here from near and far, out of a desire to acquire knowledge and skills on a topic close to your heart.
 You have come here to experience new things, to expand your horizons, in a spirit of enterprise.
 During your time here, you will also discover more about yourself and your fellow students; you will make friends and might find love; you will explore your limits and meet personal triumphs and tragedies.
 For most of you, this is a period in your life with few responsibilities and great freedom.

 Together with your fellow students, you are in a cauldron of a great diversity in outlooks and backgrounds.
 Culturally, religiously, ethnically and in gender, there is a broad range.
 This diversity is part of what you have chosen for by joining this university, and we expect you to live up to it.